xijo/betterplace_apidocs/sections/client_donation_pledge_status.md

 **For [betterplace.org clients](../README.md#client-api) only:**

-After submitting a donation pledge, you can request a status of the asynchronous pledge job.
+After submitting a donation pledge, you should check the status of the asynchronous pledge job.
 It returns a JSON response, containing information about its status, including failure reasons in the case of a failure.

-**Be aware that you don't get a donation pledge ID yet in order to use this endpoint.
-This will change soon.**
+**TODO: Be aware that you need a donation pledge ID to use this endpoint which is not fully implemented yet.
+Please contact us in case you need it!**

 ## URL Parameters